boris-jenicek/ngx-awesome-popup/docs/assets/angular-wiki/Class: ToastNotificationConfigModule.md

 It is crucial for user to add this module in angular.app imports.
 Below is the example with (optional) default user configuration, that's what will be used if there is no local config when popup is evoked, that means it can be overridden directly when popup is evoked.
+That mean it's predefined config, so it doesn't need to be configured each time when toast is evoked.
 For implementation look: [IToastNotificationUserConfig](#/documentation/Interface:%20IToastNotificationUserConfig).

 Example: